Design monolayer iodinenes based on halogen bond and tiling theory

-Pythagorean iodinene is the second lowest energetic structure among all monolayer iodinenes ($\Delta$E = -457 meV/molecule).
-We acquire Pythagorean iodinene by mapping \emph{Pythagorean} tiling to monolayer iodinene.
-After optimization, intramolecular bond and XB length are 2.77 and 3.52 {\AA} respectively, and XBs form a orthogonal network creating a non-edge-to-edge \emph{Pythagorean} tiling.
-If the noncovalent interactions of XB is not included, the imaginary frequency will arise like the case of bulk iodine when PBE was used (see Fig. S5).
-The calculated band structures reveal that it is an insulator with a direct band gap being 1.69 eV with VBM and CBM at $\Gamma$ point, as shown in Fig.~\ref{fig4} (a).
-And its HSE06 gap is 2.17 eV (Fig. S11(b)), indicating its potential application in optoelectronics.
-Moreover, band crossing between the highest valence band and its lower band is opened by spin-orbit coupling (SOC), which induces a band inversion.
-And similar case occurs between the conduction band and its upper band.
-Spatial inversion and time reversal symmetry are preserved, so energy bands are twofold degenerate.
-For spatial inversion invariant systems\cite{topoSIS2007}, we calculate the topological Z\textsubscript{2} invariant by counting the parity of the occupied states (see Fig.~\ref{fig4}(a)) and find that Pythagorean iodinene is 2D topological insulators with the Fermi energy shifted above the lowest unoccupied band (1.6 eV) or below highest occupied band (-0.6 eV).
-In Fig. S13, gapless Dirac edge states connect the bulk states, corresponding to the Z\textsubscript{2} values labeled in Fig.~\ref{fig4}(a), which originates from the bulk-boundary correspondence.
-Considering 2D materials are fabricated generally on substrates, the Fermi level could be shifted by choosing an appropriate substrate or dopping.
-Hence Pythagorean iodinene could serve as a potential topological insulator.
+Spin-orbit coupling (SOC) induced band topology is also studied considering the iodine element possesses a non-negligible SOC strength.
+As for the cases of Pythagorean, GTH/diatomic-kagome, and GH iodinenes, band crossings between the highest valence band and its lower band are all opened by SOC, which induces band inversions (see Fig.~\ref{fig4}).
+And the same behavior occurs between the lowest conduction band and its upper band.
+For spatial inversion invariant systems~\cite{topoSIS2007}, we can calculate the topological Z\textsubscript{2} invariant by counting the parity of the occupied states and find that these iodinenes are 2D topological insulators if the Fermi energy is shifted above the lowest unoccupied band or below highest occupied band.
+As shown in Fig.~\ref{fig4}(b), the gapless helical edge states connect the bulk states of GTH/diatomic-kagome iodinene, corresponding to the Z\textsubscript{2} values labeled in Fig.~\ref{fig4}(a), which originates from the bulk-boundary correspondence.
+Considering 2D materials are fabricated generally on substrates, the Fermi level could be shifted by choosing an appropriate substrate or doping.
+Hence these iodinenes could serve as a potential topological insulator.

-Besides Pythagorean iodinene, freestanding GTH/diatomic-kagome and GH iodinene have topological nontrivial band structures as well.
-As can be seen from Figs.~\ref{fig4}(b) and (c), there are direct band gaps with 1.42 eV and 1.67 eV respectively.
-Their topological properties are similar to Pythagorean iodinene that nontrivial band topology occurs above the lowest unoccupied band or below the highest occupied band.
-Moreover, GTH possesses a diatomic-kagome lattice leading to a flat band\cite{DiKagome1,DiKagome2} around 1.9 eV (see Fig.~\ref{fig4}(b)).
-With an appropriate substrate or heterojunction, the flat band is promising for a strong correlation platform.
-Besides, the computed in-plane optical absorption coefficients for Pythagoren, GTH/diatomic-kagome and GH iodinenes all exceed $ 10^{5} cm^{-1} $ within the visible range (with peaks between $2\sim 3$ eV, see Fig. S12), indicating their potential applications in photoelectronic devices.